 Following his passion, Eric applied and was accepted to St. Mary’s School of Law.
 During his first year, he was one of a small percentage of law students invited to join the prestigious St. Mary’s Law Journal as a staff writer.
 Throughout his law school career, Eric placed on the Dean’s List multiple times, became a member of the Phi Delta Phi legal honor society, and upon graduating Cum Laude, he was inducted to the John M. Harlan Legal Honor Society — an honor reserved for the top 10% of the graduating class.

 When Eric is not focusing on client representation, he is passionate about volunteering.
 He began in high school where he started and led school-wide volunteer organizations.
 Throughout law school and his legal career, he has volunteered at multiple legal community service events involving immigration, veteran’s issues, and disaster relief.
-For fun, Eric likes to attend local social events, go out for dinner with friends, and take his dog Bailey on kayaking trips.

 Get to Know Eric – Q&A